chiella01/Fully-Automated-and-Secured-Terraform-Infrastructure-with-CICD-pipeline/README.md

 Now the pipeline will authomatically pick the code from the git repo and built and deploy the ecommerce websites in the servers refresh the EC2 instance console to see the newly created servers

 ![alt text](10-1.png)

-now grap the public IP of one of the instances and see the new applicatoin with an eye-catching ecommerce webpage
+Now grap the public IP of one of the instances and see the new applicatoin with an eye-catching ecommerce webpage
 ![alt text](11.png)